Resolutions / Wellbeing

 Who is covered under the paid parental leave Australia scheme?

-Those expecting a child imminently will not be covered under the scheme, however the government has proposed it will expand the initiative by two weeks every year from July 1, 2024, until parental leave reaches the full 26 weeks in July 2026.
-As part of the policy, the government will maintain its “use it or lose it” weeks, encouraging more fathers and partners to access paid parental leave, meaning both parents can share the early days of a child’s life equitably.
+As part of the policy, the government will maintain its “use it or lose it” strategy, encouraging more fathers and partners to access paid parental leave, meaning both parents can share the early days of a child’s life equitably.
 The 26 weeks can also be taken in blocks if so chosen, and single parents will be entitled to the full leave offered to a two-person couple.

 Social Services Minister, Amanda Rishworth, said this will encourage women’s workforce participation and encourage more fathers to take parental leave, a priority for the government.